malebuffy/Fermata-Xtream/README.md

 Fermata Xtream Free is free.
 If you paid for this app, you were scammed.

 ## What This Is
 Fermata Xtream begun as a modded fork of **Fermata Media Player** focused on improving IPTV use with Xtream account support inside the TV addon.
-It is now entirely based on proprietary code keeping some of the UI to continue honor the original app.

 Original project: https://github.com/AndreyPavlenko/Fermata